 Macy's is not a small company.
 It had 130,000 employees and earned an annual revenue of $24.8 billion in 2017.
 Employees work seemlessly with

 others across timezones and regional offices daily, with many corporate offices across the country.
-It is a brand first established in 1858 and a bonafied part of Americana.
+It is a brand first established in 1858 and a bonafide part of Americana.
 As a brand, it readily engages and recognizes

 key members of the community.

 Create successful employee recognition collateral and internal campaign that adds value to a person's day.
-Must remain on-brand.